MackNcD/DiceWords_App/README.md

 ```
 pip install -r requirements.txt
 ```
 This will install the dependancies.
-Then you can open main.py and run it in windows studio code.
+Then it'll work!

 Questions?
 Discord, ask for @MackNcD, @Gille, or @Note